-- Yu-Gi-Oh!: The Spirit of the Millenium Ring is the series' recurring antagonist and overall Big Bad.
-However, over the course of multiple story arcs he's regularly relegated to the background as the heroes are forced to confront more immediate threats, including:
+- Yu-Gi-Oh!: The Spirit of the Millenium Ring (aka Dark Bakura) is the series' recurring antagonist and overall Big Bad.
+However, he is only the central villain of one arc, and over the course of multiple story arcs he's regularly relegated to the background as the heroes are forced to confront more immediate threats:

 - Season 1 (Duelist Kingdom): Maximillian Pegasus

 - Season 1 (Virtual World): The Big Five

 - Season 2 (Battle City) : Marik Ishtar -> Dark Marik.

 - Season 3 (Virtual Nightmare): Noah & Gozaburo Kaiba.

 - Season 3 (Battle City Finals): Dark Marik